The Louvre Museum is a paradise for art lovers. It’s quite glamorous, surreal, and fabulously built.

 The Louvre holds several art pieces that have been stolen quite a few times.

-One of them is The Astronomer, which traveled from one place to another, until the Louvre Museum bought it from the Rothchild Family in 1983.
+One of them is The Astronomer, which traveled from one place to another until the Louvre Museum bought it from the Rothchild family in 1983.

 The Dutch painter Johannes Vermeer sketched two artworks—Astronomer and Geographer, with a minimal difference.

-The latter was stored in Germany’s museum, the former is in the Louvre, as these paintings featured the same man who’s focused and determined.
+The latter was stored in Germany’s museum; the former is in the Louvre, as these paintings featured the same man who’s focused and determined.

-Johannes Vermeer
+Creator | Johannes Vermeer |

-This Astronomer exists in two different versions.
-It was made by the same artist, however, the figural subject in the other artwork is Geographer in place of an astronomer.
+Best Known For | This Astronomer exists in two different versions.
+It was made by the same artist, however, the figural subject in the other artwork is a geographer in place of an astronomer. |

-Oil on canvas
+Medium | Oil on canvas |

 (Also Read: Harlem Renaissance Movement)